Germany Castle & Christmas Market Tour

 Rothenburg Christmas Market & Sightseeing

 After breakfast, you will travel 1.5 hours to the Steiff Museum.
-The museum shows the history of the teddy bear and the history of the company.
-On three floors you are guided through the 2,400 m² exhibition area with over 2000 exhibits.
+The museum showcases the history of the teddy bear and the company's history.
+On three floors, you are guided through the 2,400 m² exhibition area with over 2000 exhibits.
 The visit begins in the sewing room of company founder Margarete Steiff.
-This is a wonderful Christmas tour for the entire family!
+This is a fantastic Christmas tour for the entire family!

 You will then travel to Rothenburg ob der Tauber.
-This well-preserved medieval town dates back to 1274 and charms visitors with its medieval architecture, half-timber houses, and cobblestone streets.
-The historic city center is surrounded by a city fortification that can be walked on and in the largely unspoiled landscape of the Tauber River valley embedded.
+This well-preserved medieval town, dating back to 1274, charms visitors with its medieval architecture, half-timbered houses, and cobblestone streets.
+The historic city center is surrounded by a city fortification that can be walked on, and in the largely unspoiled landscape of the Tauber River valley is embedded.
 This Christmas market dates back to the 15th century, and may make you feel like you’ve time-traveled 500 years back in time!

 Day 5: Nuremberg Christmas Market & Sightseeing